roiefiz/Rois/README.md

-# Rois is a personal website of the python programmer Roie Fizitsky.
+# This is a personal website of the python programmer Roie Fizitsky.